cahall555/documentation-cipher/README.md

 * Show frequently asked questions in the organization
 * Collect information from users on if a response was useful.
 This can be added to a management dashboard to update documentation.
 * Create different ways for users to ask questions
+* Explore ways to make pinecone more efficient.